-How Long Do Covid* and Flu Germs Live on Surfaces
+How Long Do Covid-19* and Flu Germs Live on Surfaces

-How long viruses that can cause the common cold, flu and Covid* may survive on a surface varies.
-Knowing how long a virus “lives” helps inform when to disinfect surfaces and help stop the spread of illness.
+How long viruses that can cause the common cold, flu and Covid-19* may survive on a surface varies.
+Knowing how long a virus “lives” helps inform when to disinfect surfaces to help prevent the spread of illness-causing germs.

 More from Clorox experts